Hong Kong leader vows ‘justice’ as apartment inferno investigators focus on unsafe netting

 Another man, who works at a flower shop, was cutting and handing out blooms to mourners trickling in.

-An estimated 600 disaster victim identification specialists have been slowly going door to door to clear each apartment since the fire was extinguished Friday.
+An estimated 600 disaster victim identification specialists slowly went from door to door to clear each apartment after the fire was extinguished Friday.

 “Since some of the bodies have been reduced to ashes, we don’t rule out that we may not be able to bring all the missing people out,” said Chief Superintendent Karen Tsang, head of the casualty inquiry unit, who fought back tears during a press conference on Monday afternoon.

 Images released by police showed boiler-suit-clad searchers carefully checking through the ashes of burned belongings inside a fire-ravaged unit.
-The complex task is made harder by dim lighting conditions and narrow corridors blocked by fallen objects, police said.
+The complex task is made harder by dim lighting conditions, the traumatic scene and narrow corridors blocked by fallen objects, police said.

 “During the search, bodies were found in the building corridors, flats, staircases, and even on rooftops,” said police superintendent Cheng Ka-chun, who led the specialist police identification unit.